Accuracy and Fairness

 Fairmind Format

-The format of a Fairmind guide requires balanced presentation of arguments.
+The format of a Fairmind Guide requires balanced presentation of arguments.
 Instead of simply listing each side’s talking points—which usually talk past each other—we present opposing arguments on a set of key factors to consider.
-We present arguments in their strongest form, at equivalent length.
+We present arguments in their strongest form, at equivalent depth.

 We verify factual claims and footnote them with reliable sources.
-When a factual dispute is important to understanding the issue, we explain the dispute rather than take sides.
+When a factual dispute is important to understanding the issue, we explain the dispute.
 When the evidence strongly supports one side, we note that rather than implying false balance.

 We provide a set of example viewpoints that show how different values and priorities lead to different conclusions.
 In choosing and articulating viewpoints, we provide a range of perspectives.

 Every guide has an appendix of editorial choices.
-It explains how we framed the issue, which factors and arguments we considered most important, and what we intentionally left out—all with our reasons why.
+It explains how we framed the issue, what we intentionally left out, and any other notable choices, all with our reasons why.

 Review